 Force majeure

-Force majeure is an event or occurrence which prevents a designated operator to fulfill its obligations relating to quality of service or performance owing to reasons external to its control and which are not attributable to any act or failure of the designated operator.
+Force majeure is defined as an event or occurrence that causes a designated operator (DO) to fail, in part or in full, countrywide or in affected areas only, to fulfil its obligations relating to quality of service owing to reasons external to the DO that are unforeseeable, unavoidable and due to an impediment beyond its reasonable control, and that are not attributable to any act or failure to take preventive action by the DO concerned.

 Measurement